Communicate with teams instantly by just tapping a button.

 Work with event organizers to arrange field-side Wi-Fi.
 If Wi-Fi is unavailable, consider these alternatives:

-The handouts can be printed immediately, or you can "Print to PDF" in order to transfer this file to another device.
+The handouts can be printed immediately, or you can "Save as PDF" in order to transfer this file to another device.

 On the dashboard, each match will have up to one applicable action that can be tapped to progress the queuing process.